Bila-Haut - V.I.T. Visitare Interiore Terrae 2018

 Wine rated (2020 guide) 95/100

-Looking at the two flagship vintages, the Côtes Du Roussillon Villages Latour De France Visitare Interiore Terrae (VIT) 2018 is the wine most dominated by Grenache (60% Grenache and 40% Syrah from the more calcareous soils around the village of Latour de France).
+Looking at the two flagship wines, the 2018 Côtes du Roussillon Villages Latour de France Visitare Interiore Terrae (VIT) is the one with the highest proportion of Grenache (60% Grenache and 40% Syrah from the more calcareous soils around the village of Latour de France).
 Destemmed, vinified in concrete, and aged 40% in used demi-muids, it offers a more pronounced ruby/purple hue accompanied by a spicy nose of red and black fruits, loamy earth, dried garrigue, pepper, and various floral nuances.
-Incredibly elegant, silky, and harmonious on the palate, it nevertheless offers magnificent fruity aromas and beautiful length.
+Incredibly elegant, silky, and harmonious on the palate, it nevertheless offers magnificent fruity aromas and a lovely length.
 I am impressed.
 Enjoy this exciting Roussillon over the next decade.

 1JOUR1VIN PRICE